saketkc/pysradb/README.rst

     SRP098789        SRX2536407            GSM2476001: 0.3 Ã‚ÂµM PF-067446846, 10 min, rep 2; Homo sapiens; OTHER  SRR5227292         9606  other              SINGLE -        OTHER             TRANSCRIPTOMIC                3027621850  60552437                             50
     ===============  ====================  ======================================================================  =============  ========  =================  ==============  ================  ==============  ============  ==========  ========  ============  ===============

+The metadata is returned as a `pandas` dataframe and hence allows you to perform all regular select/query operations available through `pandas`.

 Downloading an entire project arranged experiment wise
 ======================================================

+Once you have fetched the metadata and made sure, this is the project you were looking for, you would want to download everything at once.
+NCBI follows this hiererachy: `SRP => SRX => SRR`.
+Each `SRP` (project) has multiple `SRX` (experiments) and each `SRX` in turn has multiple `SRR` (runs) inside it.
+We want to mimick this hiereachy in our downloads.
+The reason to do that is simple: in most cases you care about `SRX` the most, and would want to "merge" your SRRs in one way or the other.
+Having this hierearchy ensures your downstream code can handle such cases easily, without worrying about which runs (SRR) need to be merged.

+We strongly recommend installing `aspera-client` which uses UDP and is `designed to be faster<http://www.skullbox.net/tcpudp.php>_`.

 .. code-block:: python